 - Health care resource use i.e. a new splint (measured at weeks 3 and 6)

 - Treatment satisfaction – measured using a 7-item Likert scale (measured on day 1 and week 6)

 There was no statistically significant difference in pain scores at day 3 – the primary outcome measure.
 Both treatments were equivalent, in terms of pain relief, at all other time points..

 There was some crossover between the groups.
 11% of participants who were offered a bandage crossed over to the rigid immobilisation group, mainly due to pain.

-There was no statistical difference between the two groups in terms of secondary outcomes either (including PROMIS scores and EQ-5DY-3L utility scores).
-Parents in the rigid immobilisation group were more satisfied on Day 1 but there was no difference by 6 weeks.
+There was no statistical difference between the two groups regarding secondary outcomes either (including PROMIS scores and EQ-5DY-3L utility scores).
+Parents in the rigid immobilisation group were more satisfied on Day 1, but there was no difference by six weeks.

 There was no difference in complication rate in either group.
 Both treatment options led to a similar number of missed school days – around one and a half.